Azure/securedworkstation/README.md

 This site is a companion to the Secured Workstation providing the baseline for the 5 sceanrio levels outlined in document.

 These files are provided as samples, and a starting point to consider when you build your secured solution.

+**Note** The scripts have been tested in a EN-US enviroment only, as locality may impact international langugage packs.

 # 5 sceanrios